-Roof repairing is far less expensive than roof replacement.
-They take less time and energy from you.
-However, when you combine all the financial resources that you put into monthly repairs then it becomes apparent that roof replacement is a much smarter thing to do.
+Roof repairs in Los Angeles are far less expensive than roof replacement.
+They also require less time and energy from you.
+However, when you combine all the financial resources that you put into monthly repairs, then it becomes apparent that roof replacement is a much smarter thing to do.
 How do you make that decision?
 What factors determine that it’s time for a roof replacement?
 If you are asking yourself the following questions then you are in the right place.
-In this article, we will go over the pros and cons of replacement.
-We will also discuss cases where the best solution is a replacement.
+In this article, we will go over the pros and cons of a roof replacement.

 How old is your roof?

-The very first question that you should be asking yourself is – how long we’ve had this roof?
-If you are moving to a new house or commercial property then definitely check with the owners the current age and condition of the roof.
+The very first question that you should be asking yourself is – how long have we had this roof?
+If you are moving to a new house or commercial property in Los Angeles, then definitely check with the owners on the current age and condition of the roof.
 It will spare you a lot of trouble in the future.

-If the roof is in the new and middle years of its use then go for a repair.
-But, if it goes beyond 50 then long term roof replacement will benefit you a lot more.
+If the roof is in the early and middle years of its use, then go for a repair.
+But, if it goes beyond 50 years, then long term roof replacement will benefit you a lot more.

 How urgent is the problem?

 Is your ceiling leaking?
 Is a part of your roof falling apart?
 Before making a decision, you need to quickly assess the urgency of the problem.
-With leakages, a temporary solution is always for the best.
+With roof leaks, a temporary solution is always a great option.
 After you’ve done some damage control, have professionals over to evaluate the scope of the problem.
-And, if you are under the risk of another emergency then go for a roof replacement.
+And, if you are under the risk of another emergency, then go for a roof replacement.

 What is the cost margin?

-Roof repairing can be expensive and some of the complicated repairs can cost as much as an entire replacement.
+Roof repair can be expensive, and some of the complicated repairs can cost as much as an entire replacement.
 Ask your roof contractor for a pricing list and about all the problems that your roof currently has.
 Add all of it and compare it with the price of a roof replacement.
-If the difference is not significant then replacement pays off in the long run.
+If the difference is not significant, then replacement pays off in the long run.

 What is the scope of the roof repair?

-For certain roof repairs, technicians will have to remove shingles or other additional preparations that make the whole process so large scale that the roof replacement will seem like a small and easy procedure.
-Consider the size of your repair project and if it takes the same amount of time and mess, and your roof is already reaching its limit then consider a replacement to spare you further hassle.
+For certain roof repairs, technicians will have to remove surrounding shingles or tiles.
+This can make the whole process so large-scale that a roof replacement will seem like a small and easy procedure in comparison.
+Consider the size of your repair project, and if it takes the same amount of time, money and mess, and your roof is already reaching its limit, then consider a replacement to spare you further hassle.

 Should you tear off the old roof or add a new layer?

-Another common question among homeowners who are exploring the option of reroofing.
+This is another common question among homeowners who are exploring the option of re-roofing.
 Replacement is not your final decision yet.
-You will need to choose between tearing off and roofing over.
-It all comes down to money and time – tearing off the old roof takes more time and money but overall it’s a safer option, whereas roofing over will save you time and money but you’ll never know what’s hidden under your new and beautiful roof.
+You will need to choose between tearing off or installing new roofing over the old, existing material.
+It all comes down to money and time – tearing off the old roof takes more time and money, but overall it’s a safer option, whereas roofing over old materials may save you time and money, but you’ll never know what’s hidden under your new and beautiful roof.
+You may be installing new roofing over old and rotted plywood, or torn underlayment.
+These will still cause issues later, despite you having installed a new layer of roofing on top of them.

 Do you have a warranty?

-Roofs come with warranties and for many homeowners, repair and replacement come down to will the warranty cover the expenses?
-We are talking about a fair amount of money and it’s only logical to delay the replacement because the warranty covers repairs.
-On the other hand, if your 18-year-old roof with a 20-year warranty has serious damages and needs constant roof maintenance and inspections then a replacement is more logical and efficient.
+Roofs come with warranties, and for many homeowners, repair and replacement come down to whether the warranty covers the expenses.
+We are talking about a fair amount of money and it’s only logical to delay the replacement if the warranty covers repairs.
+On the other hand, if your 18-year-old roof with a 20-year warranty has serious damages and needs constant roof maintenance and inspections, then a replacement is more logical and efficient.

 Are the materials still in the market?

-Some roofs have been made a long time ago.
+Some roofs were made a long time ago.
 Since then, a lot of things have changed in the roofing industry.
-You may not find all you need for repair especially when you are worried about the aesthetics of your property.
-Research if the materials you need are still in the market and how the prices have changed.
-You’ll be surprised to find out how many homeowners had to reroof because of lack or prices of materials.
+You may not find the same materials in the market decades later, and this is a concern if you’re worried about aesthetics or matching the previous roofing material.
+You should research if the materials you need are still in the market and how the prices have changed.
+You’ll be surprised to find out how many homeowners had to reroof because of prices or lack of materials.

-Repairs are good as long as you are smart about them.
-Be open to the idea of roof replacement and you will save more money and time then you think.
+Roof repairs in Los Angeles are a good option, as long as you are taking all the above considerations into account.
+And remember to be open to the idea of roof replacement if you need it, and you will save more money and time in the long run.